-Previous studies on mice have already shown that may be transmitted to younger individuals through gut microbiota.
+Previous studies on mice have already shown that inflammation may be transmitted to younger individuals through gut microbiota.
 This has established a connection between the digestive system and brain health.

 The team conducted an analysis of fecal calprotectin (a marker of inflammation) collected from 125 individuals participating in cohort studies aimed at preventing Alzheimer’s disease.

-While calprotectin levels were generally higher in older patients, this marker was most pronounced in those with characteristic amyloid plaques associated with Alzheimer’s disease.
+While calprotectin levels were generally higher in older patients, this marker was most pronounced in those with the characteristic amyloid plaques associated with Alzheimer’s disease.

 Preliminary laboratory analyses indicated that chemicals released by gut bacteria may stimulate inflammatory signals in the brain.